 CH 04650 CHURCH AND SACRAMENT 3 hrs.
 This course provides a contemporary overview of ecumenical and theological developments in the understanding and history of the Christian Church, the Eucharist, and Baptism in light of the challenges of present day congregational life.
 Students will be encouraged to develop critical skills for evaluating new and historic models for the church, and become familiar with the variety of cultural settings in which churches exist.
 The course will include examination of contemporary rituals and sacramental practice, and the role of the pastor as minister of the sacraments.
 Prerequisite: CH 10000.
 CH 04642 READINGS IN CENTERING PRAYER 3 hrs.
 This course will familiarize students with the classic understandings of prayer and focus on the study and practice of centering prayer.
 READINGS IN SPIRITUAL THEOLOGY CH 04641 3 hrs.
 Readings in classic texts in spiritual theology selected by the professor and students.
 CH 04541 TWO PILLARS OF JUDAISM: SACRED TIME 3 hrs.
 AND SACRED PLACE This is a cross-listed course - please see CM 04541 for description.
-MODERN JUDAISM CH 04511 3 hrs.
+CH 04511 MODERN JUDAISM 3 hrs.
 This is a cross-listed course - please see CM 04511 for description.
 CH 04439 THE RISE OF INDEPENDENT AFRICAN AMERICAN 3 hrs.
 CHURCHES AND DENOMINATIONS This is a cross-listed course (AA 04439/CM 04439/SR 04439)- please see SR 04439 for description.
 CH 04338 THE HISTORICAL DEVELOPMENT OF BLACK 3 hrs.
 RELIGION IN AMERICA This course provides an historical and sociological survey of selected issues related to the genesis and development of African American religious life in the United States.
 (See AA 04338 or CM 04338).
 CH 04219 INTRODUCTION TO EARLY CHRISTIAN ART 3 hrs.
 This course will examine the roots of Christian art and its progression in Christendom.
 Art works considered will include catacomb paintings, sarcophagi frontals, as well as early and medieval ecclesial art in the East and West.
-By studying the visual progression and development of early fore and after the peace of Constantine.
+By studying the visual progression and development of early Christian art, students will gain a deeper understanding of the conflicts early Christians faced before and after the peace of Constantine.
 (See TA 04219)